JoeGuetz/tradegov_cons_screening_list_api/README.md

 RPG in QRPGLESRC, DDS in QDDSSRC, CL in QCLPSRC, SRVPGM ExportDefs in QSRVSRC ... you get the idea!

 First step:
-Go to trade.gov website an apply for an ApiKey.
-Our apikey is stored in file-member IXPERTOSSS/QINCLUDELE,TRDGOVKEY
+Go to trade.gov website and apply for an ApiKey.
+Our ApiKey is stored in file-member IXPERTOSSS/QINCLUDELE,TRDGOVKEY
 This member is referenced in the test-program.
 Unless you either create the member (notice the library name with three S)
 or remark the copy statement in the program, the program will not compile correctly!

-Installation path 1:
+Installation option 1:
+Download the save file
+Create a save file on your IBM i
+e.g. CRTSAVF QGPL/IXPERTOSS
+FTP the downloaded SAVF to the target using binary FTP
+restore then SAVF to IXPERTOSS Lib
+RSTLIB SAVLIB(IXPERTOSS) DEV(*SAVF) SAVF(QGPL/IXPERTOSS)

+Installation option 2:
 CRTLIB IXPERTOSS
 CRTSRCPF FILE(IXPERTOSS/QRPGLESRC) RCDLEN(112)
 CRTSRCPF FILE(IXPERTOSS/QINCLUDELE) RCDLEN(112)